 Top 10 Baby Sleep Myths & The Real Deal

-Baby Sleep Myth #1: Your baby must be hungry that’s why they are up eating all night long
+Baby Sleep Myth #1: Your baby must be hungry and that’s why they are eating all night long

 This one is followed by “put oatmeal or rice cereal in the bottle to help your baby sleep longer.”
 This advice can be downright dangerous and goes against the AAP’s recommendations around feeding.

 Newborns have very small stomachs and therefore need frequent feeding around the clock.
 But after about 4 months of age, babies can go longer periods between feedings at night and are able to sleep for longer periods.
 Sleep is influenced more by brain maturity and less by having a full tummy.

 Some babies will continue to need a night feed or two.
 Althought if your baby is up every 2 hours all night long, it isn’t because they are hungry.
 A more likely explanation is that they haven’t yet developed self-soothing skills.

 The real deal: Check in with your pediatrician for guidance on how many feedings your child actually needs at night.
 Focus on meeting your baby’s nutritional needs during the day.
 Then focus on giving your child the opportunity to develop self-soothing skills for night waking outside of those required feedings.